Confluence in. Release notes website out.

 Publish release notes from Confluence

-Write release notes in Confluence, then publish selected updates as clean public pages for users and customers.
+Keep release notes in Confluence, then publish selected updates as a branded, searchable page for users, customers, and stakeholders.

-Built for teams who review release notes in Confluence but need a cleaner public version for users.
+Built for teams who draft and review release notes in Confluence but need a cleaner customer-facing version.

 Release notes are often written twice.